Alejogb1/job-board/blog-data/416-lab-seasons-zybooks-python.md

     def is_empty(self):
         #TODO implement is_empty logic here
 ```
-See they give you this and you're like "Okay yeah I know what a stack is" but then you get into the weeds and it becomes like climbing a mountain in flip-flops You're just slipping and sliding everywhere.
+See they give you this and you're like " yeah I know what a stack is" but then you get into the weeds and it becomes like climbing a mountain in flip-flops You're just slipping and sliding everywhere.
 The push was usually simple but I always messed up the pop because I would return the item instead of deleting it and then the is_empty was easy but sometimes I forget to use it in the pop method which gives me a lot of errors on the zybooks unit test and that’s why you must always pay a lot of attention to the tests given because they are very important and you will need to make changes in your code to make them pass

 Here’s my "fixed" version of the season one logic: